Training Myself in Kintsugi

 Remember to start with shallow chips before moving to deeper ones.
 On shallow chips, you can use urushi lacquer with no additives.
 For a deeper chip, you’ll need to combine techniques and utilize sabi urushi or kokuso in addition to lacquer painting.

-If you make a mistake, acetone is going to be your best friend5.
+If you make a mistake, acetone is going to be your best friend.
+If you don’t have acetone, you’ll just have to wipe up your mistakes before the lacquer sets.
 Paper towels and rubber gloves are also great.
 Oil is needed to clean your brushes.

 Now, how can you purchase the bare minimum material to get started?
 To be super thrifty, don’t buy anything except the lacquer.
-That way, you don’t have to buy gold powder or any of the wood or clay powders6 that are used for binders.
-You can even skip the silk puffs that are supposedly needed for polishing7.
+That way, you don’t have to buy gold powder or any of the wood or clay powders1 that are used for binders.
+You can even skip the silk puffs that are supposedly needed for polishing.2

 Leaving out lacquer, these are the bare minimum items you’ll need: